westc/prismize/README.md

 ## Invoking Via JavaScript

-Two function are added to the global scope:
+Three functions are added to the global scope:

-- `prismize()`
-- `prismizeAll()`
+- `prismize()` - Can be used on a single block of code or a string which contains code.
+- `prismize.listenToActions()` - Called to listen to actions for all prismized code.

-Both of these functions are documented with JSDoc syntax which will help you understand how to use them.
-In a nutshell `prismize()` can be used on a single block of code or string which contains code, while `prismizeAll()` will look for all elements on the page that either have a `data-prismize` attribute or a `prismize` class name.
+- `prismizeAll()` - Called to execute `prismize()` on all elements on the page that either have a `data-prismize` attribute or a `prismize` class name.

+These functions are documented with JSDoc syntax which will help you understand how to use them.